timmcginley/Agile/Schedule/index.md

 ### Activity 2: Where are we going?
 * What could the prototype become?
+* Design for Disassembly
 * HyperTent
+* HyperDesk
+* HyperBench

-## [A3]  Building System Growth
+## [A3]  Building System Growth Now
 Due 2nd November

-In this assignment you further explore the idea of growing a tent to be used as
+In this assignment you further explore the idea of growing the prototype to be used as a
 * Space Habitat
 * Musuem
 * Work/ Study Space